 However, back in the real world the picture is somewhat different.
-The reality is, there is no correlation between story size and the amount of time it takes to do the work.
+The reality is, there is often little correlation between story size and the amount of time it takes to do the work.

-I base this statement on data collected from 25 teams across 4 different organisations.
+We collected data from 25 teams across 4 different organisations.
 Each dataset contained on average 500 data points from a mixture of stories and defects.
 In total, the data contained estimated size and total time taken for over 12500 work items.

 The chart below shows the data for one of the teams.
 This chart is interesting as it shows the larger the sizing the less predictable the time taken to complete is – apart from the three 8 point stories which should of been sized as 1 point stories??